 This article will update you of the measures applied by our Government regarding entry, stay and travel of foreigners in Vietnam and it covers:

 Update March 21, 2020: Vietnam temporarily suspends entry of all foreigners since March 22 due to swift and complicated developments of the COVID-19 pandemic.
+It means that no new visa will be issued as well.

 For those entering Vietnam for diplomatic and official purposes, for participation in major diplomatic events, or being experts, business managers, highly skilled workers, the Ministry of Public Security and Ministry of National Defense shall coordinate with the Ministry of Foreign Affairs, Ministry of Health, and other relevant agencies to issue visa if necessary.